scotch-io/10-percent-too-dull-for-my-tastes/README.md

 * [Behave](https://github.com/fnky/behave-theme): *A theme that makes you happy like cats on the internet, and Morgan Freeman's sexy voice*.

 I can't believe I've never heard of that before - I absolutely love it.
 Ended up modifying everything based on this.
+Just making it more dull and boring (personal preference).

 This isn't supposed to be some big thing.
 Just a **quick and fun little project** to release.
 Thanks for checking it out.